Written Word Decision

 In Written Word Decision, you will see a written word and indicate if the picture matches by selecting yes or no. You can expand the image using the arrows in the lower-right corner.
 The treatment auto-adjusts in difficulty based on performance.

 HINT: A hint button is available in the lower-left corner of the screen to play audio of the target word.
-You can replay the audio multiple times using the audio button as needed.
-Using the hint will mark the item as incorrect (as it was not answered with the written stimulus only), but may help you verify the word.
+You can replay the audio as many times as needed using the audio button.
+Using the hint will mark the item as incorrect (since it was not answered using only the written stimulus), but it may help you verify the word.

 Selected References: